 You should ask your doctor for a hearing screening if you have concerns about your or your child’s hearing.
 An audiologist can give you a more complete hearing test if you fail the screening.
-This is called an evaluation, and you should have it done as soon as possible after the screening.
+This is called an evaluation, and you should have it done as soon as possible after the failed screening.

 Hearing screenings for newborns and infants are simple and painless.
 Your baby rests or sleeps during the test.
 The two common screening methods for babies are otoacoustic emissions (OAEs) and auditory brainstem response (ABR).

 What happens if your baby fails the hearing screening?
 You would take your baby to see an audiologist for a complete hearing test.
 It is important to find out--as early as possible--if your baby has a hearing loss.
 You can get your baby help with their hearing so that they can use and learn from the sounds around them.

 Even if your baby passes the screening, he may have problems hearing later.
 If you have a family history of hearing loss or if you think that your child has trouble hearing, talk to your doctor, and ask for a hearing test.
 You may be able to get a screening through your local school district or health department.
 Contact your local Early Intervention program to ask about screenings, testing, and treatment for hearing loss.